Characterizing the Multiclass Learnability of Forgiving 0-1 Loss Functions: Abstract

 \section{Abstract}

-In this paper we will give a characterization of the learnability of forgiving 0-1 loss functions in the finite label multiclass setting.
+In this paper we will give a characterization of the learnability of forgiving 0-1 loss functions in the multiclass setting with effectively finite cardinality of the output and label space.
 To do this, we create a new combinatorial dimension that is based off of the Natarajan Dimension \citep{natarajan1989learning} and we show that a hypothesis class is learnable in our setting if and only if this Generalized Natarajan Dimension is finite.
-We also show a connection to learning with set-valued feedback.
-Through our results we show that the learnability of a set learning problem is characterized by the Natarajan Dimension.
+We also show how this dimension characterizes other known learning settings such as a vast amount of instantiations of learning with set-valued feedback and a modified version of list learning.